Tuesday, July 12, 2011

 Their blaring truth!
 We all wait for the flag

-To talk, in the wind and spread our message
+To talk, in the wind against the wind, and to spread our message

-Of truth and gather the majority.
-But it never fluttered,
+Of truth and gather a majority.
+But it never fluttered.

 It never fluttered for the truth.